Medical evacuees from Gaza enter Egypt as the Rafah crossing reopens

-CAIRO (AP) — Medical evacuees from Gaza entered Egypt on Monday as the Rafah border crossing reopened, marking a key step in the Israel-Hamas ceasefire but a mostly symbolic one.
+CAIRO (AP) — A small number of medical evacuees from Gaza entered Egypt on Monday as the Rafah border crossing reopened, marking a key step in the Israel-Hamas ceasefire but a mostly symbolic one.
 Few people will be allowed to travel in either direction and no goods will pass through.

-Ambulances waited for hours at the border before ferrying patients across after sunset, Egypt’s state-run Al-Qahera News satellite television channel showed.
-The crossing had been closed since Israeli troops seized it in May 2024.

 About 20,000 Palestinian children and adults needing medical care hope to leave the devastated territory via the crossing, according to Gaza health officials.
 Thousands of other Palestinians outside the territory hope to enter and return home.

-The office of the North Sinai governor confirmed that the first Palestinian patient crossed into Egypt.
+Ambulances waited for hours at the border before ferrying patients into Egypt, the state-run Al-Qahera News satellite television channel showed.
+The office of the North Sinai governor confirmed that the first Palestinian patient crossed.

 Before the war, Rafah was the main crossing for people moving in and out of Gaza.
 The territory’s handful of other crossings are all shared with Israel.
 Under the terms of the ceasefire, which went into effect in October, Israel’s military controls the area between the Rafah crossing and the zone where most Palestinians live.

-Violence continued across the coastal territory Monday, and Gaza hospital officials said an Israeli navy ship had fired on a tent camp, killing a 3-year-old Palestinian boy.
+Violence continued across the coastal territory Monday.
+Gaza hospital officials said an Israeli navy ship had fired on a tent camp, killing a 3-year-old Palestinian boy.
 Israel’s military said it was looking into the incident.

 Egypt prepares to receive the wounded

-Rajaa Abu Mustafa stood Monday outside a Gaza hospital where her 17-year-old son Mohamed was awaiting evacuation.
-He was blinded by a shot to the eye last year as he joined desperate Palestinians seeking food from aid trucks east of the southern city of Khan Younis.
+Rajaa Abu Mustafa stood outside a Gaza hospital where her 17-year-old son Mohamed awaited evacuation.
+He was blinded by a shot to the eye last year as he joined desperate Palestinians seeking food from aid trucks outside the southern city of Khan Younis.

-“We have been waiting for the crossing to open,” she said.
-“Now it’s opened and the health ministry called and told us that we will travel to Egypt for (his) treatment.”
+“The health ministry called and told us that we will travel to Egypt for (his) treatment," she said.

-About 150 hospitals across Egypt are ready to receive Palestinian patients evacuated from Gaza through Rafah, authorities said.
-The Egyptian Red Crescent said it has readied “safe spaces” on the Egyptian side of the crossing to support those evacuated from Gaza.
+About 150 hospitals across Egypt are ready to receive patients evacuated from Gaza through Rafah, authorities said.
+But the isolated crossing is separated from Cairo by a six-hour drive.
+The Egyptian Red Crescent said it has readied “safe spaces” on the Egyptian side of the border to support those evacuated.

+More than 10,000 patients have been evacuated from Gaza since the war began, according to the World Health Organization.
+But Israel’s seizure of the Rafah crossing brought the pace of evacuations to a crawl, with an average of 17 patients a week leaving for most of the time since.

 Israel has banned sending patients to hospitals in the Israeli-occupied West Bank and east Jerusalem since the war began, cutting off what was previously the main outlet for Palestinians needing medical treatment unavailable in Gaza.